DavidSSR/Challenge-LATAM/docs/challenge.md

 ### 2. `model.py`
 - A typo was found in the `preprocess` function where the `Union` object was incorrectly defined using parentheses `()` instead of brackets `[]`.
 This was corrected to ensure compatibility and proper operation.

+# Part II: Deploying the Model as an API

+The second part involves deploying the model as an **API** using **FastAPI** to predict flight delays.
+The API consumes a request containing flight data and returns the predicted delays.
+If any of the values in the request are incorrect, such as invalid operators, flight types, or months, the API will raise an `HttpException` with a 400 status code.
+Otherwise, it processes the data, runs the prediction using the trained model, and returns the result.

+Additionally, the following methods were implemented in the **`api.py`** file:

+- **`check_opera_exists`, `check_tipovuelo_exists`, `check_mes_exists`**: These validation methods ensure that the values for each of the required columns (`OPERA`, `TIPOVUELO`, `MES`) are valid.
+If any value is incorrect, an `HttpException` is raised.

+- **`post_predict`**: This method handles the incoming POST request, validates the flight data, preprocesses it, and returns the delay predictions from the model.